Nasdanika/core/flow/engineering/flow.md

 ## Process overview

-TODO:

-* Load, validate
-* Create instance, process, e.g. GitMarkers or data from external systems - metrics etc, save
+An example of generating a [web site](https://docs.nasdanika.org/togaf/adm/activities/adm/index.html) from a flow model can be found here - [TestTogafAdmGen.java](https://github.com/Nasdanika/togaf/blob/main/adm/src/test/java/org/nasdanika/togaf/adm/tests/TestTogafAdmGen.java).

+Generation steps:

+* Load the model from YAML or other resource.
+Optionally validate.
+Abstract and mix-in models may contain validation errors such as unresolved proxies "by design" and therefore shall not be validated upon load.
+* Create an instance model.
+At this step you may save the instance model to XMI to logically separate processing steps.
+You may also enrich the model by loading data from external systems.
-* Generate action model
+* Generate an action model from the instance model.
-* Generate resource model
+* Generate a resource model from the action model.
+At this step you may combine multiple action models.
-* Generate site.
+* Generate a site (container) from the resource model.